 Steps to prevent injuries from falling objects

-Employers can change the way they work so that objects can’t fall and they can use controls to stop objects from falling.
+Employers can change the way they work to stop objects from falling.
 Here are a few tips to help mitigate this risk:

 - Secure loads.
 When lifting, make sure the load is secured and balanced.
 Check for loose or small pieces.
 Before placing a load on a platform, make sure the work area has properly built guardrails.